button/button-ios/README.md

 ## Overview

-Button  enables rich cross-application functionality initiated from drop-in `Buttons`.
+Buttons enable rich cross-application functionality initiated from drop-in UI components, called Buttons!
 Buttons act as the entry point to highly-contextual, fully attributed actions across apps.

-The Button SDK provides full functionality for both sending and receiving users, attributed within the Button Marketplace.
+The Button SDK provides full functionality for both displaying Buttons and attributing incoming users from the Button marketplace.

-Add a `Button` to your app, pass it some `context` and it will render & display itself. e.g...
+Add a Button to your app, pass it some context and it will render & display itself. e.g...

 <p align="center"><img src="http://www.usebutton.com/img/sdk/img_dlc-uber-button.png" width="300" />
 <br/>